speac_sign_mobile.jpg

 • Poorly insulated or fixed wires or substandard components can short circuit and create arcs or overheating, leading to fire.

-Further risks if the e-cigarettes contains batteries
+Further risks if the e-cigarette contains batteries

 • Short-circuits in the internal wiring or electronics can cause overheating of batteries or explosion, leading to leakage of dangerous chemicals.